Can A Notary From A Different State Notarize My Document?

 • A notary from another state can notarize your documents as long as state laws legalize RON

-You may be wondering: If a notary resides in another state, can they notarize my documents?
+You may be wondering: If a notary is commissioned in another state, can they notarize my documents?
 We get this question all the time.

 Well, the short answer is: yes, absolutely!
 As long as their state laws are compliant with remote online notarization, they 100% can notarize your documents.